School vouchers redirect public education funds for tuition to private schools.

 Voucher programs can vary widely from state to state.
 It’s important to know what your state requires of both you and of the schools participating in the program.

 Some states require parents who accept a voucher to give up their rights entirely under IDEA.
 But even if your state doesn’t require that, you aren’t likely to have any recourse if your child isn’t getting the services or support he needs.
 In that case, your only option may be to leave.

 You can go back to public school and resume supports and services under an IEP.
-However, you may have to the start the evaluation process over.
+However, you may have to the start the

 Opponents of school vouchers also point out a larger issue with voucher programs.
 They believe school vouchers drain money from the public schools.
 When that happens, public schools have fewer resources for the students who stay.